Before you start

 Be aware of how your request might affect your remaining pension pot.

-We’ll provide an illustration to show how it might impact it to the email address you provide.
-If this is your first regular income payment or you’re receiving tax-free income, you’ll need to re-confirm that you want to proceed with this request before we process it.
+If this is your first taxable income payment or you’re receiving tax-free income, we’ll provide an illustration to show how your pension pot might be impacted to the email address you provide.
+You’ll need to re-confirm that you want to proceed with this request before we process it.

-If you’ve already received a regular income from your pension or your request doesn’t include a tax-free element, we won’t need you to reconfirm that you want to proceed before we process your request.
+If you’ve already received a taxable income payment from your pension or your request doesn’t include a tax-free element, we won’t provide you with an illustration and we don’t need you to reconfirm that you want to proceed before we process your request.

 We won’t provide an illustration if you’re requesting us to stop income payments.